Office of Graduate Studies

 The Office of Graduate Studies is located in the Richard M. DeVos Center on the Robert C. Pew Grand Rapids Campus.
 The Pew Campus is home base for most of Grand Valley State University’s graduate degree programs.
 Many graduate programs and courses are offered in Grand Rapids so that they are more accessible to adult learners living or working throughout the Grand Rapids metropolitan area.
 Additionally, many graduate programs offer classes in outlying communities throughout Northern, Central, and Southern Michigan.

-The dean of Graduate Studies works on behalf of all graduate students to ensure that Grand Valley’s graduate programs are of the highest quality, that faculty teaching graduate courses are well-qualified to teach at the graduate level, and that university policies and procedures are applied appropriately to graduate students.
-The dean of Graduate Studies and staff members work closely with the provost, the Graduate Council, the Office of Admissions, academic deans, department chairs, the Graduate Program Directors, the Center for Adult and Continuing Studies, the registrar, the Office of Multicultural Affairs, and Student Financial Aid to advocate on behalf of graduate students and to provide leadership and vision for graduate education at Grand Valley.
+The dean of the Office of Graduate Studies works on behalf of all graduate students to ensure that Grand Valley’s graduate programs are of the highest quality, that faculty teaching graduate courses are well-qualified to teach at the graduate level, and that university policies and procedures are applied appropriately to graduate students.
+The dean of Graduate Studies and staff members work closely with the provost, the Graduate Council, the Office of Admissions, academic deans, department chairs, the Graduate Program Directors Advisory Group, the Division of Continuing Education, the registrar, the Office of Multicultural Affairs, and Student Financial Aid to advocate on behalf of graduate students and to provide leadership and vision for graduate education at Grand Valley.

 The Office of Graduate Studies provides administrative support to the Graduate Council, which is part of university faculty governance.
 The Graduate Council is responsible for oversight of university policies relating to graduate education, and the review and approval of graduate curriculum.
 The Graduate Council’s voting membership is made up of elected faculty representatives from each college and the university library, and two graduate students who are elected by the Graduate Students Association (GSA).
 The GSA is a recognized student organization, eligible to receive funds from the Office of Student Life.
-More on GSA can be found by visiting www.gvsu.edu/gsa/.
+More on GSA can be found in the Student Life organizations section of this catalog.

 Graduate Dean’s Citations for Academic Excellence